 According to the research, conservative management of the slipped disc with a multi-modal approach yields the best result.

-A damaged disc is often related to weaknesses and damage to muscles, ligaments, and spinal joints in proximity to the disc.
+A damaged disc is often related to weaknesses and damage to muscles, ligaments, and spinal joints in proximity to the spinal disc.
 And damage to the surrounding soft tissues such as muscles, ligaments, facet capsules, and nerves.
 In our centers, we address every aspect of your injury.
 It is this approach that has allowed us success even when others fail.

 Our Clinical Research-Based Teams of Chiropractors and Physiotherapists are the Non-Operative Slipped Disc Experts in Malaysia.
 In our center, all the chiropractors and physiotherapists are well-trained to identify and treat musculoskeletal problems, especially slipped disc injury in the neck and back.
 Our Chiropractic treatment approach is patient-centered and based on the best available evidence from the literature.